 In general, absent an exception, the Debtors will realize and recognize COD Income upon satisfaction of their outstanding indebtedness for total consideration less than the amount of such indebtedness.
-The amount of COD Income, in general, is the excess of (a) the adjusted issue price of the indebtedness satisfied, over (b) the sum of (i) the amount of Cash paid, (ii) the issue price of any New Second Lien Debt issued, and (iii) the issue price of the New FILO Notes, (iv) the fair market value of the Reorganized Cenveo Equity Interests, and (v) the fair market value of the New Warrants, in each case, given in satisfaction of such satisfied indebtedness at the time of the exchange.
+The amount of COD Income, in general, is the excess of (a) the adjusted issue price of the indebtedness satisfied, over (b) the sum of (i) the amount of Cash paid, (ii) the issue price of any New Second Lien Debt issued, and (iii) the fair market value of the Reorganized Cenveo Equity Interests, in each case, given in satisfaction of such satisfied indebtedness at the time of the exchange.